Genentech/Isosceles_Paper/README.md

 ## Section #1.
 Analysis of Quantifications

-You can download our output from running all of the benchmark programs and use our scripts in `reports` to reproduce the figures/plots in the paper.
-Each directory has a script to simply download the results from running all programs on each benchmark, which can be run using the commands described below.
-The exact commands used to generate the data are described in Section #2, but you can find a summary in the [Benchmark_commands.md](Benchmark_commands.md) document.
+You can download the output from each benchmark program and use our scripts in `reports` to reproduce the figures/plots in the paper.
+Each directory has a script to first download the results from running all programs on the that benchmark, which can be run using the commands described below.
+The exact commands used to generate the data are described in Section #2, but you can find a brief summary in the [Benchmark_commands.md](Benchmark_commands.md) document.

 Prepare the Singularity images:
 ```bash